All Episodes

 Well, thank you very much.

-Yeah, man, thank you for having me on the show and uh thank you for your service.
+I want to just tell you right quick, man, thank you for having me on the show, and thank you for your service.

 It takes a lot of guts to do what you do.

-Well, you know why we do it.
+Well, you know why we do it?

-We do it so that people like yourself can rise the occasion and be the best of the best, and that's what you're doing.
+We do it so that people like yourself can rise to the occasion and be the best of the best, and that's what you're doing.

 Real deal.